-A lactose-free diet should be followed for 2 weeks.
+If desired, a lactose-free diet should be followed for two weeks.
 If symptoms have subsided after the 2-week strict diet, gradually add foods with lactose back into the diet slowly and monitor tolerance.
 You may be able to tolerate up to 12 grams of lactose at one time.
-The following lists can be used to help determine what foods to try in your diet:

 Lactose content of milk and milk products

 The following foods contain approximately 5-8 grams of lactose:

 |Milk (whole, reduced fat, fat-free, buttermilk, goat's milk)||1/2 cup|